xue2sheng/SoftwareChallenge/DOCUMENTATION.md

 	cmake .. -DEXTRA:STRING=yes
 	doxygen doc/Doxyfile

+In case that a regeneration of that documentation is required, i.e. external task as **webhooks**, invoke its *specific target* and keep an eye on its references:

+	cmake --build . --target regenerate_doc

+Once you are at that *build* folder, specially if you're debugging documentation, just invoke directly **doxygen**:

 The documentation should be generated inside of **html** folder at that *build* directory:

 	firefox .\html\index.html